ChrisVeigl/BrainBay/README.md

 * Find documentation on the project hompage http://brainbay.lo-res.org and in the user and developer manuals.

-I also recommend having a look at the OpenEEG site http://openeeg.sf.net and the OpenBCI project: http://www.openbci.org
+* I recommend having a look at the OpenEEG site http://openeeg.sf.net, the OpenBCI project: http://www.openbci.org and the Neurobit devices http://www.neurobitsystems.com/

 * If you want to share your BrainBay design files for neurofeedback or biofeedback protocols, I would be happy to include them in the release.